yonglehou/api-gateway/README.md

 	 for more details regarding the session token handling.

-If the `session_token` cookie exists and is not empty then an attempt will be made to authenticate the token against helios and retrieve the user id of the user to whom the token belongs.
+If the `access_token` cookie exists and is not empty then an attempt will be made to authenticate the token against helios and retrieve the user id of the user to whom the token belongs.
 If a user id is returned from helios then that user id will be provided in the `X-Wikia-UserId` header sent to the service.

-If the `session_token` cookie is absent, expired, or invalid then no `X-Wikia-UserId` will be sent to the service.
+If the `access_token` cookie is absent, expired, or invalid then no `X-Wikia-UserId` will be sent to the service.

 ## Developing with Nginx Locally